pjotrp/mpi-with-ruby/README.md

 * Scoring in the haplotype responder
 * Test MPI performance
 * Measure and speed up textual (un)marshalling, probably a bottle neck (currently using JSON)
+* If MPI itself is a bottle neck, combine messages into larger messages
+* Correct MPI finalize

 # Install